Morden tube station: Station building

 Unlike the other stations built for the extension, the station's platforms are not in tunnels, but in a wide cutting with the tunnel portals a short distance to the north.
 Three tracks run through the station to the depot, and the station has three platforms, two of which are island platforms with tracks on each side.
 The platforms are accessed by steps down from the ticket hall and are numbered 1 to 5 from east to west; the island platforms have different numbers for each face (2/3 and 4/5).
 To indicate departures, the platforms are usually referred to as 2, 3 and 5.
 The tunnel portals are one end of the longest tunnel on the London Underground, running 27.8 km to via the Bank branch.

 Refurbishment and improvement works completed in 2007 included new and reconstructed cross-bridges between platforms, and the installation of lifts for mobility-impaired passengers.
 Cosmetic improvements carried out at the same time included the reinstatement of pole-mounted roundels on the sides of the entrance vestibule.
 Other work in the 2000s at the station includes the construction of a substantial air rights building spanning across the cutting.

 The station is locally listed by Merton Council as being of architectural interest, though not statutorily listed like the others on the Morden extension.

 Services

-Morden station is the southern terminus of its branch of the Northern line in London fare zone 4.
-It is the southernmost station on the whole network.
+Morden station is the southern terminus on its branch of the Northern line in London fare zone 4.
+It is the southernmost station on the network.
 The next station is South Wimbledon to the north.
 Train frequencies vary throughout the day, but generally operate every 2–5 minutes between 05:15 and 00:05.